SpectraLogic/ds3_c_sdk/README.md

 ---------

-To build the SDK from a git clone you must have a relatively recent version of GNU autoutils installed.
-While the release tarball does contain the build scripts that cmake generates, the git repository does not.
+To build the SDK from a git clone you must have a relatively recent version of GNU CMake installed.
+While the release tarball does contain the build scripts that CMake generates, the git repository does not.

-Assuming you have cmake installed, you can follow the same instructions as the tarball release.
+Assuming you have CMake installed, you can follow the same instructions as the tarball release.

 pkg-config Usage
 -----